Superheavy element: Early predictions

-The heaviest element known at the end of the 19th century was uranium, with an atomic mass of approximately 240 (now known to be 238) amu.
+The heaviest element known at the end of the 19th century was uranium, with an atomic mass of about 240 (now known to be 238) amu.
 Accordingly, it was placed in the last row of the periodic table; this fueled speculation about the possible existence of elements heavier than uranium and why A = 240 seemed to be the limit.
-Following the discovery of the noble gases, beginning with that of argon in 1895, the possibility of heavier members of the group was considered.
+Following the discovery of the noble gases, beginning with argon in 1895, the possibility of heavier members of the group was considered.
 Danish chemist Julius Thomsen proposed in 1895 the existence of a sixth noble gas with Z = 86, A = 212 and a seventh with Z = 118, A = 292, the last closing a 32-element period containing thorium and uranium.
 In 1913, Swedish physicist Johannes Rydberg extended Thomsen's extrapolation of the periodic table to include even heavier elements with atomic numbers up to 460, but he did not believe that these superheavy elements existed or occurred in nature.

 In 1914, German physicist Richard Swinne proposed that elements heavier than uranium, such as those around Z = 108, could be found in cosmic rays.
 He suggested that these elements may not necessarily have decreasing half-lives with increasing atomic number, leading to speculation about the possibility of some longer-lived elements at Z = 98–102 and Z = 108–110 (though separated by short-lived elements).
-Swinne published these predictions in 1926, believing that such elements might exist in the Earth's core, in iron meteorites, or in the ice caps of Greenland where they had been locked up from their supposed cosmic origin.
+Swinne published these predictions in 1926, believing that such elements might exist in Earth's core, iron meteorites, or the ice caps of Greenland where they had been locked up from their supposed cosmic origin.

 Discoveries

-Work performed from 1961 to 2013 at four labs – the Lawrence Berkeley National Laboratory in the US, the Joint Institute for Nuclear Research in the USSR (later Russia), the GSI Helmholtz Centre for Heavy Ion Research in Germany, and Riken in Japan – identified and confirmed the elements lawrencium to oganesson according to the criteria of the IUPAC–IUPAP Transfermium Working Groups and subsequent Joint Working Parties.
+Work performed from 1961 to 2013 at four labs – Lawrence Berkeley National Laboratory in the US, the GSI Helmholtz Centre for Heavy Ion Research in Germany, Riken in Japan, and the Joint Institute for Nuclear Research (JINR) in the USSR (later Russia) – identified and confirmed the elements lawrencium to oganesson according to the criteria of the IUPAC–IUPAP Transfermium Working Groups and subsequent Joint Working Parties.

+The creation of Lawrencium was first claimed in 1961 by the Lawrence Berkeley National Laboratory, although doubts from scientists at the JINR, who reported their own synthesis of Lr-256 later in the 1960s, would delay general acceptance until 1992 by IUPAC-IUPAP.

 These discoveries complete the seventh row of the periodic table.
-The remaining two transactinides, ununennium (Z = 119) and unbinilium (Z = 120), have not yet been synthesized.
+The next two elements, ununennium (Z = 119) and unbinilium (Z = 120), have not yet been synthesized.
 They would begin an eighth period.